bshao001/TF-Model-Deploy-Tutorial/README.md

 )
 ```

-Here, you may need to use the following code to check the output node name:
+Here, you may need to use the following code to check the output node name as you have learned in the above section:

 ```
 for op in graph.get_operations():